Sneaker679/ibmq_green_dvmc/quantum_computer_codes/README.md

 - force_custom_circuit (Y/N): By default, the code will initialize the qubits of the circuit with an exact ground state vector.
 If you wish to test your own custom circuit, input 'Y'.
 - decompose_and_print_circuit (Y/N): The circuit used in the code can be decomposed by qiskits into more elementary gates.
 By decomposing the circuit, said circuit will be printed in the CMD for you to see, and this decomposed circuit will also be used in the code.
 You will quickly notice that it is not very practical to have this on, because calculation times are way longer and the circuit itself becomes enourmous.
+- produce_latex_circuit : Boolean that states if the latex commands to create an image of the used circuit should be printed in the cmd.

 - generate_npy (Y/N): This is for saving, or not, the matrices as `.npy` files.
 These should always be left on 'Y', because `graph.py` uses these files as input for the program.
 - generate_matrix (H+,H-,S+,S-,ALL) : By default, this is on 'ALL'.
 It means that everytime you run the code, all the matrices are going to be calculated again.
 If you only want to calculate one, then you change this parameter to reflect that choice.